therion23/datfiles/NokiaOvi/README.md

 FS=18
 cat "$FN" | tail -c +$HS | head -c -$FS > "$FN".fixed
 ```
-And then obviously remove ".dm.fixed" from the output files.
+And then obviously remove the extensions from the output files (or let your ROM manager do the dirty work).